An Interview about Cloud Security with Chris Meacham

 I personally install MFA on nearly everything that I do.
 Here’s why.

-Let’s say that your phone alarm goes off at 2:00 a.m. and says, “beep, beep, Are you trying to log into of yours?”
+Let’s say that your phone alarm goes off at 2:00 a.m. and says, “beep, beep, Are you trying to log into [some system] of yours?”
 And you know that you’re not.
 You realize that someone is compromised, perhaps your username or password.
 But with MFA, the login will be unsuccessful.
 When you wake up the next morning, you go and change your password.

 This gives you peace of mind.